HugoBocq/mART/README.md

 In the main function of the code, the different types of perturbation to activate mART are commented out.
 One can select a uniform perturbation, a perturbation on one spin, a perturbation along one of the harmonic modes or a random direction of the global tangent space.

-### Compiling
+### Compiling and executing
-Compiling with mpiCC in -DNDEBUG mode produces the most efficient executable file, that can then be executed in parallel, for instance by mpiexec.
+Compiling with mpiCC in -O2 -DNDEBUG mode produces the most efficient executable file, that can then be executed in parallel, for instance by mpiexec.
+On a personal computer, you can settup a parallel environment with the "lamboot" command (see "compile_execute.sh").

 ### Reading outputs